myoungbrun/myoungbrun.github.io/_pages/research.md

 ### Intra-regional inequality and climate policy in integrated assessment models

-* Distributional impacts of climate change and mitigation policies depending of inequalities in income composition (capital or labour income), and persistency effects, joint with Simon Feindt
+* Distributional impacts of climate change and mitigation policies depending on inequalities in income composition (capital or labour income), and persistency effects, joint with Simon Feindt